edgarnet/Functions/README.md

 # Functions
-This program contains a series of equations computed as functions.
+This program contains a series of equations computed as functions (CptS 121).